 There have been a total of 65 instances of nursing home employees sharing unauthorized photos or videos of nursing home residents since 2012, and many of the photos and videos were shared on a social media platform called SnapChat.
 With this particular social media platform, content uploaded to the app only lasts for 24 hours before it is erased.
 This makes the abuse difficult to detect because the evidence is usually gone before anyone can take action.

 Regardless of the situation, it is never okay for nursing home staff to take unwanted photos or videos of residents and share them online.
 Unfortunately, with the widespread ownership of cell phones, this invasion of privacy is a very serious threat to nursing home residents.

 To best protect your loved ones from this type of privacy violation, check with their nursing home facility to ensure they have written policies and protocols in place prohibiting staff from using cell phones to take photos and videos of patients.
 If you believe a staff member has wrongfully taken photos and/or videos of your loved one, you need to immediately contact an experienced nursing home abuse lawyer.

 Protect Your Loved Ones

 An experienced Philadelphia nursing home abuse lawyer can help put a stop to nursing home abuse and help your loved one obtain compensation.
-If a nursing home staff member wrongfully took photos or video of your loved one, contact Lopez McHugh today.
+If a nursing home staff member wrongfully took photos or video of your loved one, contact Lopez McHugh LLP today.
 We can investigate the matter and help you get justice.
 Call us today to schedule a free consultation.